Clergy Birthdays - April

 (AWFC Board of Trustees 9/7/2012) - "We all know it is important to have comprehensive insurance that covers all the needs of the local church....
 Contact Bill Bullock (251-621-2041, BBullock@cpg.org) about insurance coverage.
 He is able to provide an appraisal of church property from United Methodist Insurance (UMI) without a sales pitch to the church.
 He does this at no charge.
 Local churches are then able to compare UMI coverage and cost to their current insurance provider.
 This comparison will provide churches an opportunity to look at insurance coverage and make sure their coverage meets the standards required by the Annual Conference.

 Is Your Church's Listing at UMC.org Up to Date?

 Did you know that each United Methodist local church has its own page at UMC.org in the international Find-a-Church directory?
 Click here to find and update your church's Find-A-Church page.

-United Methodist Men - Chartering
+United Methodist Men - News & Chartering

 Click here for UMM news and information about annual chartering re-certification.

 New Worship Service Times?